golemfactory/golem-wiki/Products/Clay-Beta/Understanding-Beta.md

 # Understanding Beta

-The current version of the app available for use is our **Brass Golem Beta**.
+The current version of the app available for use is our **Clay Golem Beta**.
 We have built a version of Golem that is good enough for a mainnet release, but we need help from our users to continue to test and help us improve the product from a  **usability**, **UX**, and **technical perspective**.
 Beta releases still tend to have bugs, products evolve as user needs change, and the Golem team is dedicated to putting user feedback into action.
-Before you download and install the mainnet Beta of Brass please review our **Terms and Conditions and User Interaction Guidelines** carefully.
+Before you download and install the mainnet Beta of Clay please review our **Terms and Conditions and User Interaction Guidelines** carefully.

 As a Beta user there are some important **conditions** and **risks** that you must understand when using this app:

-* Brass Golem is now on the mainnet, using **real GNT and ETH**.
+* Clay Golem is on the mainnet, using **real GNT and ETH**.
 This is great news, as you can use the app to earn money and pay for computations.
 Users must take care when setting prices and depositing GNT or ETH for use in the app.
 In the cryptoworld, **there is no reversing transactions**.
 If you lose GNT because you sent it